fhltang/chews/README.md

 The [example configuration](configs/test.config) illustrates the syntax.
 There is documentation about the different configuration fields in the [protobuf definition](proto/config.proto).

+To make your config file accessible to the docker image, you will need to bind mount it.
+For example, if your config is file `myconfigs/chews.config`, you can define your alias as follows

+    alias chews="docker run -it --read-only -v $(pwd)/myconfigs:/configs chews --config_file /configs/chews.config --project=${MY_PROJECT?}"

 Note that you should not store your configuration file only on the Google Cloud Shell.
 The Cloud Shell is automatically deleted if you